aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/taints/configuring-taints.md

     }
 }
 ```
+The adition, removal or replacement of taints can be done by using the `aws eks update-nodegroup-config` CLI command for updating the configuration of the managed node group.
+This can be done by passing either `addOrUpdateTaints` or `removeTaints` and a list of taints to the `--taints` command flag.

 The above command will add a new taint with the key of `frontend`, value of `true` and effect of `NO_EXECUTE`.
 This ensures that pods will not be able to be scheduled on any nodes that are part of the managed node group without having the corresponding toleration.
 Also, any existing pods without a matching toleration will be evicted.

-The configuration for MNG currently support the folowing values for `effect`:
+The configuration for managed node groups currently support the folowing values for the taint `effect`:
-* `NO_SCHEDULE`
-* `NO_EXECUTE`
-* `PREFER_NO_SCHEDULE`
+* `NO_SCHEDULE` - This corresponds to the Kubernetes `NoSchedule` taint effect.
+This configures the managed node group with a taint that repels all pods that don't have a matching toleration.
+All running pods are **not evicted from the manage node group's nodes**.
+* `NO_EXECUTE` - This corresponds to the Kubernetes `NoExecute` taint effect.
+Allows nodes configured with this taint to not only repel newly scheduled pods but also **evicts any running pods without a matching toleration**.
+* `PREFER_NO_SCHEDULE` - This corresponds to the Kubernets `PreferNoSchedule` taint effect.
+If possible, EKS avoids scheduling Pods that do not tolerate this taint onto the node.

 We can use the following command to check the taints have been correctly configured for the managed node group: